JozefJarosciak/XenMinerWrapper/README.md

-# XEN.pub's XenMiner UI Wrapper
+# XEN.pub's XenMiner Wrapper

-Welcome to the Xen.pub's XenMiner UI Wrapper, a Python-based user interface for XenMiner.
+Welcome to the XEN.pub's XenMiner Wrapper, a Python-based user interface for XenMiner.
 This tool simplifies the process of setting up and running the XenMiner by providing a user-friendly interface that seamlessly works across Linux, macOS, and Windows.

 ## Features